Best Google Maps Scrapers 2026 [No-Code Edition]

 Why it didn't make it:

-1. Slowest in the main field, and priced by runtime.
+1. Priced by runtime, not results... and it's slow.
 120 results took 12m38s (~105 min/1K).
-Because you pay for time, slow runs cost more... the worst combo.
+Because you pay for time, a slow run literally costs more... the worst possible combo.

 2. Fewest fields (21) and no email scraping.
 No coordinates, no place ID, no review distribution.
 The lightest output of any tool.